-Focused on the social, political, and ecological aspects of sustainability, the Environmental Sustainability concentration creates a natural pathway for those students who want to move beyond an associate’s degree in environment and agriculture to earn a bachelor’s in this important field.
+Focused on the social, political, & ecological aspects of sustainability, this concentration creates a natural pathway for students wanting to move beyond an associate’s degree in environment & agriculture to earn their bachelor’s degree.

 Expand your global awareness, stretch your imagination, sharpen your thinking, boost your communication skills, and grow your resolve to create the kind of world humanity needs in order to achieve social justice, equity, peace, and meaning in your life.

 Learn the essential topics in Information Technology professionals need to perform as team members in a variety of areas, plus the basis for advanced learning in specialized areas of cyber security, database, programming, and more.

 Transfer Credits Easily

 Considering transferring to Antioch University Midwest?
 Your past work, academic, and life experience matters to us.
 Our degree completion program was designed to be transfer intentional.
 You can transfer 90 credits toward your AUM Bachelor’s degree.